bernardombsoares/VQC_PolicyGradients/README.md

 ## Contact

 For questions or feedback, contact the author at:
-- **Email**: soaresberna@gmail.com
+- **Email**: soaresberna[at]gmail[dot]com

 ---

 ## License

-Refer to the [MIT License](LICENSE.md) for terms of use.
-Please credit this work when utilizing or modifying the library.
+This project is licensed under the [MIT License](LICENSE.md).

+When utilizing or modifying this library, please include a copy of the MIT License and give appropriate credit to the original authors.

 ---